 If the characteristic below does not apply, then leave the column blank.

 1. Single real estate property wholly owned by an LLC that meets the criteria set forth in SSAP No. 40—Real Estate Investments.
-For LLCs that do not meet criteria set forth in SSAP No. 40—Real Estate Investments, report on Schedule BA.
+For LLCs that do not meet criteria set forth in SSAP No. 40, report on Schedule BA.

+2. A single real estate property that is directly and wholly owned by a qualifying statutory trust, which is defined in SSAP No. 37—Mortgage Loans.

+3. A single real estate property that is directly owned through an LLC that is wholly owned by a qualifying statutory trust and meets the criteria in SSAP No. 40.

 https://naiconline.sharepoint.com/teams/FRSStatutoryAccounting/National Meetings/A. National Meeting Materials/2025/12-9-25 Fall National Meeting/Hearing/10 - 25-13 - Statutory Trusts.docx